lana-20/api-gateway/README.md

 With the Abstraction Service in place, I am now free to split my Backend into as many MSs as I like or refactor them as many times as I like.
 And I have them communicating with each other internally however I like.

 As long as everything is in the contract of this 'facade' service, everyone who's accessing my API from the outside doesn't need to know what I'm doing within.
 This 'facade' layer is called the __API Gateway__.
-It's a gateway at the very edge of my MS architecture diagram.
+It's a gateway (GW) at the very edge of my MS architecture diagram.
 As a result, it's sometimes referred to as __Edge Microservice__.

 ### How to start using an API Gateway?